JavaBWAPI/JBWAPI/README.md

  - BWEM instead of BWTA as map analyser.

 ## Warnings

- - JBWAPI by default has Latency Compensation disabled (and at the moment has no LatCom at all).
- - A fake BWTA is provided for easier porting, but it translates BWTA calls to their respective BWEM calls, so specific Regions/Chokepoints etc. may differ.
+ - A fake BWTA is provided for easier porting from BWMirror, but it translates BWTA calls to their respective BWEM calls, so specific Regions/Chokepoints etc. may differ.

 ## Usage